babita0927/Careers-Website-V2/README.md

 ## Technologies Used:
 The following technologies were used to develop the project:

+1. Python
-1. HTML
+2. HTML
-2. CSS
+3. CSS
-3. MySQL
+4. MySQL
-4. Bootstrap
+5. Bootstrap
+6. Flask

 ## Contributors :
 The project was developed by Babita Patel as part of the AI course.